Esri/hub-ready-apps/README.md

 ## ArcGIS Identity

 ArcGIS Hub includes ArcGIS Identity, a web-based user authentication and personal content management system.
 Apps may require authentication (sign in) and authorization (permission) to access sensitive data or services such as spatial analysis.
 Additionally, users may want to save information that can be reused or shared.

 ArcGIS Identity allows a person to create an account or sign in with social media credentials (e.g. Google and Facebook), an email address, or with enterprise credentials provided through services such as LDAP or Active Directory.
 Once an account is created, it can be used in any web app, mobile app, website, or other service that requires authentication.
 This makes it simple for users to maintain one account that can be reused across multiple experiences.

-You can learn more about the [benefits of ArcGIS Identity](http://www.esri.com/products/arcgis-capabilities/) or start [implementing ArcGIS Identity](https://developers.arcgis.com/documentation/core-concepts/security-and-authentication/) in your application.
+Learn more about the [benefits of ArcGIS Identity](http://www.esri.com/products/arcgis-capabilities/) and start [implementing ArcGIS Identity](https://developers.arcgis.com/documentation/core-concepts/security-and-authentication/) in your application.

 ## Shared Theme

-Hub Ready Apps should have a consistent theme, or branding, that gives awareness and confidence to users about the source of the app.
+Hub Ready Apps should have a consistent theme and branding, that gives awareness and confidence to users about the source of the app.
 This theme is typically the branding of the organization such as the government or agency, but can also be the theme for a specific program, interest group or community.

 ![shared theme UI](images/shared_theme.png)